bitsondisk/k8s-jobs/README.md

                         The number of times a job will retry a pod until it fails.
-If not specified, a job will be retried an infinite amount of times if not successful
+If not specified, a job will be retried an infinite amount of times if not successful --partition PARTITION
+                        The partition name (value of the partition label) of the node pool
+  --labels LABELS       A list of node selector key value pairs, e.g. "--
+                        labels key1=value1 key2=value2
 ```

 This command will run the given docker image or yaml configuration as a batch job through kubernetes,